Tucsonans finding Insta-fame through social media influencing

 Parker spends at least three hours of his day on Instagram, from answering messages and responding to comments on his posts, to uploading new content.
 He is not a full-time influencer; he’s a full-time photographer who will “hike and stay up all night for two days” just to get the perfect shot that he will post on his Instagram.
 But Instagram has become a big part of that job.

-Parker, 31, is one of only a handful of photographers specializing in time-lapse photography.
-The Prescott native who dropped out of community college and landed a pretty decent job in information technology, picked up photography seven years ago as a hobby.
-He never took a class; everything he learned was by trial and error using a friend's camera.
+Parker, 31, specializes in time-lapse photography.
+The Prescott native, who dropped out of community college and landed a pretty decent job in information technology, picked up photography seven years ago as a hobby.
+He never took a class; everything he learned was by trial and error using a friend’s camera.

 When he saved up enough money, he bought his own gear.
 He read books, looked at pictures and with every outing started to figure it out.